tigattack/VeeamNotify/README.md

         "level": "info",      # Logging level.
 Possibly values: error, warn, info, debug.
         "max_age_days": 7     # Max age of log files.
 Set to 0 to disable log expiry.
     },
-    "thumbnail": "https://some.url/img.jpg",  # Image URL for the thumbnail shown in the report embed.
+    "update": {             # Update configuration
-    "notify_update": true,                    # If true, VeeamNotify will notify you if an update is available.
+		"notify": true,       # If true, VeeamNotify will notify you if an update is available.
-    "self_update": false,                     # DO NOT USE.
+		"auto_update": false, # DO NOT USE.
 If true, VeeamNotify will update itself when an update is available.
-    "self_update_comment": "self_update will NOT work.
+		"auto_update_comment": "auto_update will NOT work.
 Leave as 'false'."
+	},
+    "thumbnail": "https://some.url/img.jpg",  # Image URL for the thumbnail shown in the report embed.
 }
 ```